2023 DIAGNOSTIC ULTRASOUND APPLICATION INSTRUCTIONS

 Step 7: REQUIRED PROFESSIONAL HEALTH CARE AND VOLUNTEER TRACKING

-Upload a completed copy of the REQUIRED patient care and volunteer tracking form with detailed information regarding your professional patient care experience as well as your volunteer experience.
+Upload a completed copy of the REQUIRED patient care and volunteer tracking form [PDF] with detailed information regarding your professional patient care experience as well as your volunteer experience.
 Please also include information on completion of a certified nursing assistant training program (if applicable).

 If you have completed the certified nursing assistant (CNA) training and certification exam, you will need to upload a copy of your certification and/or transcript as well.
 Please upload as DOC, DOCX or PDF file.